NATIONAL APRICOT DAY

 The apricot tree can grow to 45 feet if left unpruned.
-It produces white, pink or red blossoms and is a winter hardy tree.
+It produces white, pink, or red blossoms and is a winter-hardy tree.
 However, early frosts can damage the fruit.

 With its unique flavor, the apricot is a versatile ingredient lending itself to both sweet and savory dishes.
-Perfect for snacking, apricots are best fresh off the tree but are also found in markets the year round.
+Perfect for snacking, apricots are the best fresh off the tree but are also found in markets year-round.
 Dried, they are delicious in healthy granola or a salad.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL APRICOT DAY

 Have some apricots and use #NationalApricotDay to post on social media.

 National Day Calendar continues to explore the source of this fresh and naturally delicious holiday which has been observed since at least 2003.

 Q. Can apricots be added to baking?

 A. Yes!
 Like many fruits, apricots add their own sweet flavor to many recipes.